Alberto Santos-Dumont: Death

 On 28 October 1930, Santos-Dumont was hospitalised in France, and on 14 April 1931 he wrote his first will.
 In 1931, he was treated in sanatoriums in Biarritz, and Orthez, in the Pyrénées-Atlantiques, where he attempted suicide by overdosing on medication.
 Prado Júnior, former mayor of Rio de Janeiro (then the capital of Brazil), had been exiled by the 1930 revolution and had gone to France.
-He found Santos-Dumont in a delicate state of health due to his worsening multiple sclerosis, which led him to contact his family and ask his nephew Jorge Dumont Vilares to fetch him from France.
-Before returning to Brazil, Santos-Dumont had tried to kill himself in Europe and then on 3 June 1931, aboard the steamer Lutetia, being prevented by his nephew.
-He would no longer return to France.
+He found Santos-Dumont in a delicate state of health due to his worsening multiple sclerosis.
+Juniór contacted Santos-Dumont's family and asked the aeronaut's nephew Jorge Dumont Vilares to fetch his uncle from France.
+On 3 June 1931, while returning to Brazil aboard the steamer Lutetia, Santos-Dumont tried to kill himself again, but his nephew intervened.
+He would never return to France.
 On 4 June 1931, he was elected a member of the Brazilian Academy of Letters, even though he had no desire to be elected.
-Back in Brazil, they passed through Araxá, in Minas Gerais, Rio de Janeiro, São Paulo and finally settle in Grand Hôtel La Plage, in Guarujá, in May 1932.
+Back in Brazil, they passed through Araxá, in Minas Gerais, Rio de Janeiro, São Paulo and finally settled in Grand Hôtel La Plage, in Guarujá, in May 1932.

-In 1932, the Constitutionalist revolution occurred, in which the state of São Paulo rose up against the revolutionary government of Getúlio Vargas.
-On the 14th, Santos-Dumont wrote a letter in favour of "...constitutional order in the country..." for Governor Pedro de Toledo.
+In July 1932, the state of São Paulo rose up in the Constitutionalist revolution against the revolutionary government of Getúlio Vargas.
+On the 14th, Santos-Dumont wrote a letter in favour of "...constitutional order in the country..." to Governor Pedro de Toledo.
 When talking to professor and friend José de Oliveira Orlandi by phone, Santos-Dumont said: "My God!
 My God!
 Is there no way to avoid the bloodshed of brothers?
 Why did I make this invention which, instead of contributing to the love between men, turns into a cursed weapon of war?
 I am horrified by these airplanes that are constantly passing over Santos".